1790 - 1871 RACHEL LUZZATTO MORPURGO (Italy)

 1791 May 3, POLAND

-While Austria and Russia fought against the Ottoman Empire and unrest mounted in Poland, King Stanislaus Augustus Poniatovski adopted a constitution turning Poland into a constitutional monarchy.
+While Austria and Russia fought against the Ottoman Empire and unrest mounted in Poland, King Stanislaus Augustus Poniatowski adopted a constitution turning Poland into a constitutional monarchy.
 The constitution itself did not change anything for the Jews, or even of the old class (feudalist) regime with the nobles rights remaining as they were.
 It was too little too late.
 Polish noblemen, who opposed the new constitution, invited Czarina Catherine II to send Russian troops which resulted in the second partition and the canceling of the constitution.

 1791 September 27, FRANCE